ykalashn/roger-skyline-1/README.md

 ```
 sudo apt-get install vim
 ```
-By default you will find the following configuration within the `/etc/network/interfaces` network config file:
+By default, you will find the following configuration within the `/etc/network/interfaces` network config file:
 ```
 source /etc/network/interfaces.d/*